 A liability for sick leave is recognised as some employees sick leave is vested.
-This liability is treated as a payable and not as a provision.

-iv.
-Superannuation -
+This liability is treated as a payable and not as a provision. iv.
+Superannuation - v.
+Long Service Leave -

 The superannuation expense for the reporting period is the amount of the contribution the local government makes to the superannuation plan which provides benefits to its employees.
 Details of those arrangements are set out in Note 23.